amessoudi/simple_shell/README.md

 7. Waited patiently for the child to complete with `waitpid`.
 8. Displayed the output, returned the prompt, and gracefully exited with a wave or a Ctrl+D dance.

-This framework laid the foundation for us to easily add more cool features based on the tasks at hand.
+This framework laid the foundation for us to easily add more features based on the tasks at hand.

 ## Overall Experience

 this project was a rollercoaster of learning.
 We teamed up, we delved deep into the intricacies of shells, faced challenges head-on, and emerged with a newfound understanding.
 It was tough but incredibly rewarding - a journey worth taking.

-Ready to explore your own shell adventures?
-Dive in and happy coding! 🚀✨
+---

+*Created by Wissal Leknouch and Ahmed Messoudi* ✨